decretist/Dissertation/Chapter2/chapter2.markdown

 Consecratione*) in the Reuter and Silagi e-text of the Friedberg edition.
 Nine are really inscriptions, leaving two short *dicta post*, *de Cons*.
 D.1 d.p.c.50 (54 words) and *de Cons*.
-D.4 d.p.c.20 (19 words). **With very few exceptions, I did not second-guess Reuter and Silagi's tagging decisions.**
+D.4 d.p.c.20 (19 words).
+Reuter and Silagi's tagging decisions were in the vast majority of cases sound, and I made very few changes to them.

 [36] The distinction between rubrics and *dicta* is blurry: "Gratian ... often melded the rubrics with the dicta."
 (Melodie Harris Eichbauer,